troysalt/troysalt.github.io/cv.md

 # Extracurricular
 ---
+**President** - Geography Club, University of Utah
+*Jan 2020- Present*
+Revised the club's constitution, organized club events and created new activities.
+Currently working to become a YouthMappers chapter.

 **President** - Geology Club, University of Delaware
 *Sept 2018 - May 2019*
-I organized meetings, club events, and partnerships and managed the executive board.
-Our club gathered over 100 sign-ups this year, after a decrease in attendance last year.
-Trips include educational camping and hiking trips, rockhounding, and caving.
+Organized meetings, club events, partnerships, and managed the executive board.
+Our club gathered over 100 sign-ups this year, after a decrease in attendance the year before.
+Trips included educational camping and hiking trips, rockhounding, and caving.
 I also formed a new partnership with the Delaware Mineral Society to join their trips throughout the year.

 **Member** - Engineers Without Borders, University of Delaware
 *June 2017 - May 2019*
-I produced a site plan map for the Philippines and Malawi projects and helped produce and edit an implementation report for a water distribution system.
+Produced a site plan map for the Philippines and Malawi projects and helped produce and edit an implementation report for a water distribution system.

 **Secretary** - American Meteorological Society Student Chapter at the University of Delaware
 *Sept 2017 - May 2018*